arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 <span style='font-size: 0.50em;'> シアーミュージック 京都駅前校 </span> <br />
 <span style='font-size: 0.35em;'> シアーミュージック 京都駅前校 </span> <br />

-Kanji has a different amount of details in it, and while other characters are always easy to distinguish, kanji *requires* using a larger font.
-So potential benefit of newer scripts can't be realized because of "compatibility" with historical one.
+Kanji has a different amount of detail in it, and while other characters are always easy to distinguish, kanji *requires* using a larger font.
+So the potential benefit of newer scripts can't be realized because of "compatibility" with the historical one.
-Kind of migration stories I hate, because they never end.
+The kind of migration stories I hate, because they never end.
 If, on the other hand, someone designed character sets so that kanji was ~2x wider than other characters, this step would create a tiny but consistent pressure to prefer phonetic scripts.
 <!-- omitting here problems of all options with latin and letters -->

-Letter `ë` in modern Russian in the process of disappearance because its position on keyboard is inconsistent.
+Letter `ë` in modern Russian is in the process of disappearing because its position on the keyboard is inconsistent.
-Slow but steady, this pressure of inconvenience drives to replacement of letter by similarly-looking `е`, which looks similar but phonetically different.
+Slow but steady, this pressure of inconvenience drives the replacement of the letter by the similarly-looking `е`, which looks similar but is phonetically different.

 ### Success story: Hangul